flipcoder/qor/QorBook.md

 - Install [premake5](http://premake.github.io/download.html) and put it somewhere in your PATH

-- Initialize the kit submodule and checkout the master branch:
+- Clone Qor master branch and init the submodules:

 ```
 git clone http://github.com/flipcoder/qor